 When I knew my grandfather pass away, I went to my grandfather’s funeral.
 I found two security guards on hand – something that is not common at a funeral.
 When I walked into the Ponowich Cemetery these unusually large guards came up to me and told me I couldn’t attend the funeral.

 I protested, “This is my grandfather’s funeral.”
 They answered, “You are not coming in here; the family says you don’t belong to them any more.
 You have betrayed your own family.
 You have backstabbed your people.”

 I didn’t want to leave, but these two guys picked me up physically and put me out of the cemetery.
 It was very difficult for me to be thrown out of my own grandfather’s funeral, and I was crying to the Father to forgive them for they did not know what they were doing.

 Soon after, my grandfather’s lawyer contacted me and invited me to his office.
 Because I was the oldest son of my immediate family, my grandfather left me the part of the inheritance that would have gone to my father who had died some years before.

 When I walked into the office, which was also in our Orthodox town of Bnei-Brak, I was shocked.
 As usual, as a family's Will, whole family members must be present.
-But at that moment there were only the lawyer and I. And he said, “Your grandfather left you five million and five hundred thousand shekels (which was about one and half million dollars), and he left you land and a part of the house... (which was thirteen million dollars) on condition that you sign right here that you don’t believe in Yeshua.”
+But at that moment there were only the lawyer and I. And he said, “Your grandfather left you five million and five hundred thousand shekels (which was over Forty Million Dollars), and he left you land and a part of the house... (which was thirteen million dollars) on condition that you sign right here that you don’t believe in Yeshua.”